cometbft/cometbft/docs/references/config/config.toml.md

 meaning that there are no liveness implications if it is set to `0s`.
 But it may have implications in the way the application rewards validators.

+Setting `timeout_commit` to `0s` means that the node will start the next height as soon as it gathers all the mandatory +2/3 precommits for a block.

 ### consensus.double_sign_check_height

 How many blocks to look back to check the existence of the node's consensus votes before joining consensus.